-SMFG has established the "Principal Policy for Group Risk Management" for the comprehensive risk and risks to be managed, and we set forth the specific operational policies for appropriately conducting the risk management of the Group companies.
-Further, the Principal Policy is being reviewed regularly and as necessary.
+In addition, SMFG has established the "Principal Policy on Group Risk Management" which sets forth the specific operational policies for appropriately conducting risk management in line with the basic principles across all companies.
+The Principal Policy is reviewed regularly and as necessary (see page 57).